5 crucial elements of an executive summary

 Typically, you’ll want to include the executive summary at the beginning of your document.
 This is because the sole purpose of the executive summary is to provide an overview of the following document — similar to an abstract in an academic paper.

 What should be included in an executive summary?

-Here are five elements that should be included by any keen business person plus our free executive summary template to help you out!
+Here are 5 elements that should be included by any keen business person plus our free executive summary template to help you out!

 1. A shining intro paragraph